-experience blisters, damage the boot support, or even worse: start to dislike playing the game.
-To avoid all of that, this is what you need to know about how to fit your hockey skates,
+Well-fitting hockey skates are extremely important to player performance at all ages.
+If a skate is improperly sized or uncomfortable, the player may experience blisters, damage the boot support, or even worse: begin to dislike playing the game.
+To avoid all that, here is what you need to know about how to fit your inline and ice hockey skates.

 Fitting Hockey Skates

 When fitting hockey skates, it's important to understand all the variables: sizing for hockey skates vs. shoes, how tight the skates should be, and how to try on and lace up the skates to ensure they fit like they should.

 Hockey Skate Size vs. Shoe Size

 If you’ve never shopped for a pair before, you might start out wondering, "What size ice skates should I buy?"
 As a general rule, you want to get a skate that is 1 to 1½ sizes smaller than your shoe size.
 Some sizing specifics depend on the brand—check out our charts comparing shoe size and hockey skate size for Bauer and CCM.

 Skates run smaller than shoes, and skates fit tight.
 Don’t be concerned that your skates are a smaller size than your street shoes.
 Yes, you need the right fit, but you probably won’t get it by going up to your street shoe size.

 How Tight or Loose Should Hockey Skates Fit?

 For youth sizes, you should be able to place one finger between the inside of the boot and the heel of the foot.
 This is simply to allow some room for growth over the course of the season.
 Adult skates are made to mold to the foot, so this extra space is not necessary.